Azure/azure-iot-sdk-python/longhaul/longhaul.md

 * Tests will send D2C messages at a fixed cadence and verify receipt

-* Tests will use those same D2C to deliver time-series telemetry (such as memory use, ) to the hub for dashboarding
+* Tests will send time-series telemetry to the hub IoT Central dashboarding

-* Tests will use reported properties to report test configuration and current status to the hub (elapsed time, average latency, etc)
+* Tests will send reported properties to report test configuration and current status to the hub (elapsed time, average latency, etc)

 * Tests will run until failure,

-* Failure conditions will include crash, timeout on message receive, timeout on send operation, and heap level checks.
+* Failure conditions will include crash, timeout on message receive, timeout on send operation.

 * Tests will be manually launched and manually verified.

+* Basic IoT Central dashboarding will be avaliable.

 ### Walk

 * Tests will use more iothub features (twin, methods, C2D, etc).

+* Events such as "client disconnected" and "SAS token renewed" will be added to the telemetry stream.

 * Fault injection tests will operate the same as simple D2C tests, but will launch as a seperate test scenario.

-* Simple randomization of these operations will be supported.
-Overlapping of different operations won't need to happen here.

 * test launch automation will be increased so tests can be run in Docker containers in more of a bulk fashion

+* IoT Central dashboarding will be improved.

 ### Run

-* More test scenarios will be supported, hopefully with the same test core running with different options.
+* More test scenarios will be supported.

 * Tests can be configured and controlled via desired properties and C2D messages.
 This includes operation cadence, failure properties, fault rates, and operation choices.